Wetland Preservation & Restoration

 While it is still designated by the EPA as one of 43 contaminated sites in the Great Lakes Areas of Concern, we can thank the Cuyahoga River for being a catalyst for establishing the National Environmental Protection Agency (Jan 1, 1970) and Clean Water Act (1972).
 The river had caught of fire 13 times due to pollution, starting in 1868.
 It would be over 100 years before the Environmental Protection Agency would be proposed by Richard Nixon to regulate pollution.

 Bryophites and the Tallgrass Prairie

 Less than 4% of tallgrass prairie remains in the US, formerly 170 million acres.
-In part, for that 4%, we can thank the rocky soil that prevented early farming.
+In part, for that 4%, we can thank the rocky soil in Kansas that prevented early farming.
 Bryophytes are both heavily disturbed by strip mining, and help restore prairie altered by strip mines.
 These little miracle plants are amazing.